FeatureBaseDB/python-pilosa/doc/index.rst

 Requirements
 ------------

--  Python 2.6 and higher or Python 3.3 and higher
+-  Python 2.7 and higher or Python 3.4 and higher.

 Install
 -------